-With regard to the effects of the prenatal exposure to vaginal progesterone on childhood health outcomes in twins, the follow-up study by McNamara et al.70 reported that there were no significant differences between vaginal progesterone-exposed and placebo-exposed twins with respect to death, congenital malformations, growth, health service utilization and global health status at 3-6 years of age.
-The follow-up study by Vedel et al.71 reported that the rates of diagnoses related to 10 organ systems, the median number of hospital admissions and the median length of hospital stay did not differ significantly between the vaginal progesteroneand placebo-exposed twins up to 8 years of age.
-Notwithstanding, in subgroup analyses restricted to dichorionic twins and diagnoses made solely during hospital admission, the investigators found that diagnoses related to structural and functional abnormalities of the heart were significantly more frequent among children who were exposed prenatally to vaginal progesterone.
-However, these differences became non-significant after Bonferroni adjustment for multiple comparisons.
-In conclusion, second- and third-trimester exposure to vaginal progesterone does not seem to have harmful effects on the childhood health of twins.
+With regard to the effects the prenatal exposure of vaginal progesterone on childhood health outcomes in twins, the follow-up study by McNamara et al70 reported that there were no significant differences between vaginal progesteroneexposed and placebo-exposed twins with respect to death, congenital malformations, growth, health service utilization, and global health status at 3-6 years of age.
+The follow-up study by Vedel et al71 reported that the rates of diagnoses related to 10 organ systems, the median number of hospital admissions. and the median length of hospital stay did not differ significantly between the vaginal progesterone- and placebo-exposed twins up to 8 years of age.
+However, in subgroup analyses restricted to dichorionic twins and diagnoses made solely during hospital admission, the investigators found that diagnoses related to structural and functional abnormalities of the heart were significantly more frequent among children who were exposed prenatally to vaginal progesterone.
+Notwithstanding, these differences turned non-significant after Bonferroni adjustment for multiple comparisons.
+In conclusion, second- and third-trimester exposure to vaginal progesterone does not seem to have harmful effects on childhood health of twins.